dennyjj/stoockie/README.md

-just a lazy mf cronjob to get the stock price through telegram bot every day
+A cronjob to get the stock price through telegram bot every day